ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Shifted_Dissertations/Written_Dissertation_Outline_shifted_Synthetic_Hospitality_to_Synthetic_Cooking.md

 **Hypothesis:** Sustainable sourcing positively impacts customer loyalty.

-The growing emphasis on sustainability in the culinary industry has led to increased consumer interest in ethical sourcing practices.
-This section will explore how sustainable sourcing influences customer loyalty and brand perception.

-**Proposed Experiment:** Survey customers on their preferences regarding sustainable practices.

-A survey will be conducted among diners to assess their preferences for sustainable sourcing practices.
-The survey will explore factors such as willingness to pay a premium for sustainably sourced ingredients and the impact of sustainability on brand loyalty.
+**Proposed Experiment:** A survey will be conducted to assess customer preferences regarding sustainable sourcing practices.
+The results will be analyzed to determine the relationship between sustainability and customer loyalty.

 #### Sub-section 2: Environmental Practices in Culinary Education

 **Hypothesis:** Incorporating sustainability into culinary curricula enhances student readiness for modern industry challenges.

-As the culinary industry evolves, the need for sustainability-focused education becomes paramount.
-This section will examine how incorporating sustainability into culinary curricula prepares students for the challenges of the modern industry.

-**Proposed Experiment:** Curriculum comparison of traditional vs. sustainability-focused programs.

-A comparative analysis will be conducted between traditional culinary programs and those with a sustainability focus.
-Student outcomes, including preparedness for industry challenges and employment rates, will be assessed to evaluate the effectiveness of sustainability-focused education.
+**Proposed Experiment:** A curriculum comparison will be conducted between traditional culinary programs and those focused on sustainability.
+Graduate outcomes and student readiness will be evaluated to assess the effectiveness of sustainability-focused education.

 ---